-The Team Leader – Support and Safety Hub will provide day-to-day operational management and leadership to Hub Practitioners within the Bayside Peninsula Support and Safety Hub, supporting the delivery of a high quality intake, assessment, crisis response, planning and referral service to women and children who have experienced family violence, vulnerable children and families, and perpetrators of
+The Team Leader – Support and Safety Hub will provide day-to-day operational management and leadership to Hub Practitioners within the Bayside Peninsula Support and Safety Hub, supporting the delivery of a high-quality intake, assessment, crisis response, planning and referral service to women and children who have experienced family violence, vulnerable children and families, and perpetrators of family violence.

 This multidisciplinary role will see the Team Leader’s family violence, integrated family services and people leadership knowledge and skills to oversee the delivery of high quality, coordinated services and outcomes to vulnerable families and children consistent with the Integrated Practice Framework and DHHS service agreements.